NDuma/hacking/index.md

 ## Introduction

-This is a course I am developing for under-graduate students at [Nottingham Trent university School of Science and Technology](http://www.ntu.ac.uk/sat/index.html) in England.
+This is a course I am developing for under-graduate students in England.

  * [101 - Basics of Hacking](101/index.html)
  * [201 - Applied Hacking](201/index.html)